jam3sn/jamesnewman.dev/src/blog/docker-minecraft-servers.md

 Since picking up docker last year it's completely changed how I set up projects, home network applications, and now how I deploy Minecraft servers for friends.
 Gone are the days of figuring out which version of JDK I need on an ubuntu box and remembering the commands to reconnect to a [screen](https://help.ubuntu.com/community/Screen) session.

-In this post I'll walk you through setting up different Minecraft servers, running vanilla, Forge and Paper, all on the same host.
-In a [follow up post](/blog/routung-minecraft-servers) I go through routing to these server on the same port.
+In this post I'll walk you through setting up a few different Minecraft servers, running vanilla, Paper and Forge, all on the same host.
+In a [follow up post](/blog/routing-minecraft-servers) I go through routing to these server on the same port.

-Before we get started, I'd recommend having some basic command line and linux knowlegde.
+Before we get started, I'd recommend having some basic command line and linux knowledge.
 In addition, pre-existing docker and docker-compose experience is a bonus but **not** required.

 ### The Environment

-Docker being docker, you can run this on Windows, Linux, MacOS - A spare computer, the cheapest DigitalOcean droplet, heck even a Raspberry Pi!
+Docker being docker, you can run this on Windows, Linux, macOS - A spare computer, the cheapest DigitalOcean droplet, heck even a Raspberry Pi!
 Just make sure your systems up to date, has docker and docker-compose installed.
 Here's what we'll be using:

 - A docker host, the steps below are for Ubuntu but you can use any.
 - [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server) docker image to run the server.